Onesso/RESTFUL-and-sockets/README.md

     1. Payload = user.id
     2. Secrete = random generated strings store in the .env file(having problem with retriving the secre)

+## Logout

+for the logout process we'll be deleting token stored in the client. we are sending a responce to tell the browser to delete the token stored

+NOTE: To enable our front-end to make authentifaction request, we are going to use cors (Cross-Origin Resource Sharing).
+      This telss the server that a specific client will be making request and to allow it to make the request.